How to Get a Free Phone by Switching Carriers

 2

-Provide the porting details.
-The rep will ask for the phone number, account number, and PIN.
-Have these ready before you arrive.
+Hand over your porting details.
+The rep needs the phone number, account number, and PIN.
+Have them ready on your phone.

 3